Centre extends cap on domestic airfare till February 24

 "It is my expectation that by the time we reach Diwali, and between Diwali and the end of the year, we should be looking at figures (of operations under domestic civil aviation) which resemble pre-COVID-19 levels," Puri said.

-In an unprecedented move, the Indian government decided to cap airfares after domestic air travel resumed in May.
-In March, a complete lockdown, imposed to check coronavirus spread, rendered the domestic travel industry useless.
+Notably, in an unprecedented move, the Indian government had decided to cap airfares after domestic air travel resumed in May.
+In March, a complete lockdown, imposed to check coronavirus spread, rendered the domestic travel industry toothless.

-At the time, Puri had explained the upper limit is aimed at avoiding a spike in prices, while the lower limit will ensure airlines don't suffer while catering to passengers.
+At the time, Puri had explained the upper limit was aimed at avoiding a spike in prices, while the lower limit would ensure airlines don't suffer financially.

 Of late, Puri has exuded confidence in his prediction related to flight operations reaching the pre-coronavirus numbers soon.